Token Warrant vs Token Side Letter: Exercisable Right vs Vaguer Promise (2026)

 Token Warrant vs Token Side Letter: Exercisable Right vs Vaguer Promise

 Both give an investor a claim on future tokens, and founders often treat them as the same paperwork.
 They are not.
 A token warrant is a defined, exercisable right to buy tokens; a token side letter is a vaguer promise of tokens later.
-The distinction has real consequences, and the choice is a securities-counsel question — this guide is hedged and not legal advice.
+The distinction has real consequences, and the choice between them is a securities-counsel question, so this article is hedged and is not legal advice.
+Its scope is narrow: just the two token-rights instruments and how they differ.
+For where they sit in a full raise, see the Web3 fundraising instrument stack.

-- Token side letter = a vaguer promise of tokens later — looser, less defined mechanics.
+- A token side letter is a vaguer promise of tokens later, with looser and less defined mechanics.

-- US-registered companies are commonly advised to prefer warrants over side letters given regulatory uncertainty (general guidance, not a rule, not legal advice).
+- US-registered companies are commonly advised to prefer warrants over side letters given regulatory uncertainty.
+That is general guidance, not a rule and not legal advice.

-- Side letters are sometimes used by non-US entities / looser structures.
+- Side letters are sometimes used by non-US entities or in looser structures.

-- Both are usually paired with a SAFE (equity) for token upside — distinct legs, analysed separately.
+- Both are usually paired with a SAFE for the equity side, and the legs are distinct instruments analysed separately.

 The defining difference